Australian International Airshow: 1992 – Moving to Avalon

 In 1992, the Australian International Airshow was moved to Avalon Airport near Geelong.
 Held during October, the show coincided with the wettest spring in Victoria's history.
 The show organisers nearly cancelled it due to the wet, but the rain stopped just before the opening day.
 The two public days of the 1992 show were attended by about 175,000 people.

 There were 226 exhibitors from 12 countries.
 The move to Avalon in 1992 was hoped to be the first of many locations, however the weather caused financial difficulties that resulted in the air show remaining at Avalon for many years.

 Besides the weather, further problems presented themselves, including the absence of the MiG-29 and Sukhoi Su-27 promised by the Russians.
-However, other aircraft were present, notably the enormous Antonov An-124 Ruslan and Ilyushin Il-86.
-Also on display were warbirds, and the Airbus A340, which had been in commercial service for only seven months.
+Other aircraft were present, notably the enormous Antonov An-124 Ruslan and Ilyushin Il-86.
+On display were warbirds, and the Airbus A340, which had been in commercial service for only seven months.
 The show featured significant RAAF participation.

 1995

-The 1995 show was the second edition to take place at Avalon.
+The 1995 show was the second to take place at Avalon.
 The date was moved from October to 21–26 March, taking advantage of finer weather during autumn.

 The show was largely stolen by the visiting Russian contingent of Anatoly Kvochur, his specially modified Su-27P "Flanker" and Ilyushin Il-78 "Midas" tanker aircraft.
 They were supported by other Soviet/Russian aircraft such as the Ilyushin Il-76DMP, Il-96M and the Tupolev Tu-204.
-Also present were the RAAF's General Dynamics F-111G "Aardvark", so were the BAE Systems Hawk, Dassault Alpha Jet, CASA/IPTN CN-235, and the Kaman Seasprite, which were running for Australian Defence Force orders.
+Present were the RAAF's General Dynamics F-111G "Aardvark", and the BAE Systems Hawk, Dassault Alpha Jet, CASA/IPTN CN-235, and the Kaman Seasprite, which were running for Australian Defence Force orders.

 Aerial in-flight refuelling was displayed as well as Kvochur's world-famous flying routine with the Flanker which involved the "Cobra", knife-edge and extremely low level passes.
 The final display on the Sunday show saw the Flanker cruise down the Avalon runway at approximately 15 ft above ground level.
 The RAAF and USAF were reluctant to compete with the Flanker and so there was no solo F/A-18 Hornet aerobatic display.
-The USAF flew the General Dynamics F-16 Fighting Falcon with external drop tanks fitted which they said limited the aircraft to a "3g max" display.
+The USAF flew the General Dynamics F-16 Fighting Falcon with external drop tanks fitted, which they said limited the aircraft to a "3g max" display.
 Kvochur won the award for best flying display this year.